WW International, Inc. Announc - GuruFocus.com

-NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- WW International, Inc. (NASDAQ: WW) (“WeightWatchers,” “WW,” or the “Company”) today announced its former controlling shareholder Artal Group S.A. (“Artal”) has sold its remaining minority stake in the Company in a Rule 144 block trade.
-Artal purchased the Company in 1999 from Heinz and maintained a controlling interest from its initial public offering in 2001 through 2018.
+NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- WW International, Inc. ( WW) (“WeightWatchers,” “WW,” or the “Company”) today announced that it will present at the following investor conferences.

-“WeightWatchers is a remarkable company with a rich history touching the lives of millions of people around the world,” said Ray Debbane, CEO of Artal and Chairman of the Board of WW from 1999 until May 8, 2023.
-“We have been privileged to have overseen and participated in the Company’s development over the past 24 years, which is one of the longest holdings in our 38 year history.
-The new Chairman Thilo Semmelbauer, CEO Sima Sistani and the rest of the WeightWatchers leadership team have my full confidence as they evolve the business.
-I am excited to see what the next chapter brings.”

 About WW International, Inc.